Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Preliminaries

-The geodesic functions $G_{\gamma} :=\text{Tr}([\gamma])$ are bijectively corresponded to the closed geodesics on a surface by following Proposition \ref{prop234}.
-The geodesic functions also generate a Poisson algebra derived from the Poisson bracket in (\ref{2.8}).
+The geodesic functions $G_{\gamma}:=\operatorname{Tr}([\gamma])$ are in one-to-one correspondence with the closed geodesics on the surface, as established in Proposition~\ref{prop234}.
+These geodesic functions also generate a Poisson algebra induced by the Poisson bracket in \eqref{2.8}.
+This Poisson structure is called the \textit{Goldman bracket}.

-To describe its Poisson structure, it suffices to consider one intersection of two geodesics as the Leibniz rule.
-Let $P,Q \in \Delta_{g,s}$ and the loop associated with $P$ and $Q$ intersects at exactly one point.
-The Poisson bracket on the intersection point takes the following form:
+To describe this Poisson structure, it suffices to consider a single intersection point of two geodesics by the Leibniz rule.
+Let $P,Q \in \Delta_{g,s}$, and suppose that the loops associated with $P$ and $Q$ intersect at exactly one point.
+The Poisson bracket at this intersection point is given by